Kowts/cs50p_final_project/README.md

 - `NotificationService`: A service for sending notifications.
 - `PreferencesService`: A service for managing user preferences.

+### Database Schema

+The application uses a SQLite database for storing data and consists of the following tables:

+- `users`: Stores user information such as username, password, and email.
+The `users` table includes fields for the user's ID (primary key), username, password, password salt, creation date, status, and email.

+- `tasks`: Stores task information such as title, description, priority, category, and due date.
+This table contains fields for task ID (primary key), user ID (linking to the `users` table), task name, due date, priority, category, creation date, and status.

+- `sqlite_sequence`: A special table used by SQLite.
+It is used to keep track of the largest rowid that was inserted into each table that uses AUTOINCREMENT.

+- `categories`: Manages categories for tasks.
+It includes fields for category ID (primary key), user ID, category name, creation date, and status.

+- `preferences`: Holds user preferences.
+This table has fields for preference ID (primary key), user ID, preference key, preference value, creation date, and status.

+- `user_activity`: Tracks user activities.
+It includes fields for activity ID (primary key), username, activity type, creation date, and status.

+- `priorities`: Defines different priority levels for tasks.
+It contains fields for priority ID (primary key), user ID, priority name, color associated with the priority, creation date, and status.

+Each table is designed to store specific aspects of user data and task management, facilitating efficient data retrieval and manipulation for the application.

 ## Design Decisions

 ### User Authentication